 Oriel’s longstanding position in historical and theological study, as well as its commitment to progressive research, makes it the perfect environment for a postgraduate scholarship dedicated to this under-explored intersection between politics, sex and gender, religion, and cultural traditions.
 This is the first scholarship within the Department of Politics and International Relations at the University of Oxford to focus specifically on sex and gender, and presents an exciting opportunity for the successful applicant to undertake novel research in this area.

-The David N. Lyon Scholarship will be open to candidates of any nationality for the MPhil, MSc or DPhil in Politics at the University of Oxford and the successful candidate will receive the following benefits:
+The David N. Lyon Scholarship is open to candidates of any nationality for the MPhil, MSc or DPhil in Politics at the University of Oxford.
+Current University of Oxford MPhil and DPhil students are also welcome to apply, and would be expected to migrate to Oriel College if successful in their application.
+The successful candidate will receive the following benefits:

 - Guaranteed College accommodation for at least the first year of their course

 - High Table dining rights at College Formal Hall once per week during term

 - A scholars’ gown paid for by the College

 All new applicants will also be considered for University funding, in addition to the scholarship.

 How to Apply

 Applicants should make a direct application to the Department of Politics, following the University’s admissions procedures.
 Applicants should list Oriel College as their first-choice college and list the David N. Lyon Scholarship on their application form.